We are pleased to announce that WebCat and DelphiS are being upgraded to a new Library Search, making searches more

-Prebooked PCs are available at each library site using our booking form and many of the study spaces in the libraries have power sockets for you to charge laptops.
+PCs are available at each library site and many of the study spaces in the libraries have power sockets for you to charge laptops.

-From 04/05/21, students can borrow a laptop for up to one week from the self-service Laptop Lockers in Hartley Library (Levels 2 and 4) and HSL.
-More details are available on the Library’s Laptop Loans webpage.
+Students can borrow a laptop for up to one week from the self-service Laptop Lockers in Hartley Library (Levels 2 and 4) and HSL.
+More details are available on the Library Laptop Loans webpage.

 Printers (also known as Multi-Functional Devices, MFDs as they also scan and photocopy) are available in the Hartley Library and Health Services Library.
-We have an MFD in the Hartley Library foyer that you can use to print (black & white or colour) without needing to book.
+We have an easy access MFD in the Hartley Library foyer that you can use to print (black & white or colour).
 You can print from the PC next to the MFD or from your own device.

 For more information on printing, including adding money to your account and the location of other MFDs on Highfield campus, please see the iSolutions printing for students page.

 Enabling Services provide support for students with disabilities, mental health conditions or specific learning difficulties.

 The Assistive Technology (AT) Suite is the main area for assistive technology facilities within the University.
 It is located at Highfield Campus in Hartley Library (Level 2, Room 2047) and is available during normal library opening hours.
-Students who would like to access the AT Suite will need to make a booking in advance.
+Please contact Enabling Services to find out more.

 Please contact email@example.com if you have any questions on accessing the library or library resources.